How to Find Abuse Contact Information

 IP addresses that were allocated or assigned within the RIPE NCC's service region and are registered in the RIPE Database may or may not have an abuse contact associated with them.
 Before 2013, the decision about whether to include an abuse contact was left up to the resource holder once the resources had been allocated or assigned by the RIPE NCC.

 Beginning in 2013, the RIPE NCC started implementing a new policy to improve abuse contacts in the RIPE Database.
-This new policy mandates the inclusion of an "abuse-c:" attribute for all new, and eventually all existing, resources registered in the RIPE Database.
+This new policy mandates the inclusion of an "abuse-c:" attribute for all new and existing resources registered in the RIPE Database.
 Abuse contacts found in the "abuse-c:" attribute are deemed to be the correct contacts for reporting abuse.
 Find out more about the implementation of the new policy or read the full RIPE Document, "Abuse Contact Management in the RIPE Database".
-Interent number resource holders can also watch a video tutorial that explains how to set up abuse contact information in the RIPE Database.

-Although the RIPE NCC cannot investigate abuse cases that originate outside of its own IP blocks (stated above), the RIPE NCC does have several tools that may be helpful in finding abuse contact information for a particular IP address, so that you can report the abuse to the appropriate person.
+Although the RIPE NCC cannot investigate abuse cases that originate outside of its own IP blocks (stated above), the RIPE NCC does have a tool that may be helpful in finding abuse contact information for a particular IP address, so that you can report the abuse to the appropriate person.

 You will obtain the best results if you know the specific IP address causing the abuse (as opposed to an IP prefix/range or Autonomous System Number).
 You can learn more about how to identify the IP address responsible for the abuse in the .